 Prevention of group B strep colonization has benefits for mothers as well.
 Women who are GBS positive at birth are more likely to need a cesarean section, have preterm labor/birth, get chorioamnionitis (infection of the placenta and amniotic fluid), get endometritis (postpartum infection of the womb), and/or experience heavy bleeding after birth.

-It’s important to note that while GBS prevention protocols decrease the chances of GBS colonization, they don’t eliminate the risk completely.
+It’s important to note that while GBS prevention strategies decrease the chances of GBS colonization, they don’t eliminate the risk completely.
 In my practice, I still recommend GBS testing, especially if risk factors are present.

 An Important Note About Antibiotics In Labor

-It is important to note that while overtreatment with antibiotics in labor can lead to unnecessary side effects, appropriate treatment with antibiotics during labor, or at any other time, can save lives and prevent or treat many serious conditions.
+It is important to note that while over treatment with antibiotics in labor can lead to unnecessary side effects, appropriate treatment with antibiotics during labor, or at any other time, can save lives and prevent or treat many serious conditions.

 If you need or choose to use antibiotics in labor because of risk factors, a positive GBS test, or clinical signs that you may need antibiotics, please know that I support you.
 I have benefited from antibiotic treatment as have many of my patients.
 Side effects can be managed.
 There’s evidence that breastfeeding and/or oral supplementation of infants with a probiotic can help.